State Central Committee

 Membership consists of representatives from local party units, the State Executive Committee, 50 at-large members, ten elected officials, and the chairs and vice-chairs from each district.

 Members and alternates will receive an official notice of State Central Committee meetings by mail unless they have opted to receive electronic meeting notices.
-Members and alternates should contact Deputy Training and Party Affairs Director, Bahea Manasra (BManasra@dfl.org) to receive future meeting notices by email, which saves the Party time and money.
+Members and alternates should contact the Deputy Party Affairs Director, Bahea Manasra (BManasra@dfl.org) to receive future meeting notices by email, which saves the Party time and money.